|

 Capper of Farnborough, (Commandant of

-the Balloon School U.K. from 1903 to his retirement
+the Balloon School U.K. from 1903 to his retirementin 1910),became interested in the machine, offering to

 build a hangar at Shorncliffe.